 6. Loving Our Landmarks

 At Preservation Greensboro, we try to put the fun back into fundraising through neighborhood gatherings called Love-A-Landmark parties.
 The slogan “Love-A-Landmark” was a bumper sticker campaign the organization originated in the 1980s, but we have commandeered it to brand our neighborhood meets in historic homes.
 Initiated in 2010, we have gathered in some of the most intriguing landmarks in our city.
-Last February, we celebrated historic preservation in the fascinating Dunleath neighborhood with a celebration in the home of Mindy Zachary, a 1906 home known as Tar Heel Manor.
-In the fall we explored the Tudor-style Priddy House in Sunset Hills hosted by Susan McMullin.
+Last February, we celebrated historic preservation in the Dunleath neighborhood with a celebration in the home of Mindy Zachary, a 1906 home known as Tar Heel Manor.
+In the fall we explored the Tudor-style Priddy House in Sunset Hills, hosted by Susan McMullin.
 In November we gathered in the historic Leak House in Fisher Park, restored by Shelley and Jeff Segal after being saved by the Preservation Greensboro Development Fund.
-Thanks to all who volunteered and attended, without your support Preservation Greensboro would not exist.
+Thanks to all who volunteered and attended; without your support Preservation Greensboro would not be as cool!

 7. Promoting Preservation

 We facilitate historic preservation across our city, not just as preservation cheerleaders, but by serving as a resource for area realtors, home buyers, and developers who need direction and advice on the use of historic tax credits, on finding skilled labor, and in learning the implications of governmental listing.
 The organization is an advocate for a groundbreaking study of African American Mid-Century Modern architecture in East Greensboro that will commence this month.
 We function as a promoter, facilitator, and reference desk, blending economic development with community planning and arts and culture.
 In other cities, this task is managed by governmental bodies, but here in Greensboro, it is also provided through the staff of Preservation Greensboro…as a private nonprofit organization that makes connections and builds a network.